ywaquar/FindAndReplace/README.md

 # Example Usage
 Check the example usage section in the provided code for a quick guide on connecting to Google Sheets and performing find-and-replace operations.

-# Acknowledgments
-Special thanks to the Google Sheets API and relevant libraries for making this project possible.

 # Support
 For any issues or inquiries, please open a GitHub issue or contact ywaquar@gmail.com